nikivdev/myflow/readme.md

 ## Contribute

-The tasks to do are outlined in [existing issues](../../issues) or [below](#tasks) (until I setup nice GitHub sync).
+The tasks to do are outlined in [existing issues](../../issues) and in [tasks below](#tasks) (sorted by priority).

 If issue/idea you have is not there, [open new issue](../../issues/new/choose) or [start discussion](../../discussions).

 Any PR with code/doc improvements is welcome. ✨

-There is also a [personal Discord](https://discord.com/invite/TVafwaD23d) you can join for more indepth discussions related to this repo or [others](https://github.com/nikitavoloboev#src).
+Join [Discord](https://discord.com/invite/TVafwaD23d) for more indepth discussions on this repo and [others](https://github.com/nikitavoloboev#src).

 ## Tasks

 - use [chezmoi](https://www.chezmoi.io/)
-- replace magefile.go with chezmoi + ts/rust instead.
+- replace magefile.go with chezmoi + ts/rust instead
-- remove install script too. ts/rust instead.
+- remove install script too. ts/rust instead
 - use nix
   - `bin` folder and `bin/private` folder is messy, should be done with nix